MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/xr/live-pc-xrs-nav.md

 # Supporting Content for XRs for PC and Mobile

-In support of the [Xbox Live Policies for PC and mobile](../live-policies-pc.md), the following deep dive content is available to support development.
+In support of the the complete list of [Xbox Live Policies for PC and mobile](../live-policies-pc.md), the following deep dive content is available for a sub-set of the requirements to support development.

 ### In this section